simonesilvestroni/m2m-website/_music/after-1989.md

 ## The concept

 Three decades after the fall of the Berlin Wall, the autobiographical tale of how my grandfather escaped a concentration camp in 1945, while I made the other way round, looking for answers that I could only find in 2017.

+Summer, mid-eighties.
+During a family dinner, after a glass too many, my grandfather let a story slip from his past.
+He told us how fascists captured and sent him to Germany, where he spent four years in Sachsenhausen concentration camp, on the outskirts of Berlin.
+The Nazis spared his life because of his craftsmanship as a shoemaker.
+In April 1945, a few days before the Allies stormed into the city, he managed to escape with a fellow Russian inmate.
+They crossed Europe and came back home.

+I grew up during the Cold War, obsessed by a shared feeling of impending doom.
+My very first trip was to Prague and Berlin, a few months after the collapse of the Wall.
+I watched a divided city as it still was, but didn’t dare to visit the camp.
+Many years later, I was able to put my resolve to the test.

+Present day.
+Once again, I’m back in Berlin, this time to finally see the Konzentrationslager.
+I’m on the S-Bahn train to Oranienburg.
+At each station, my mind goes back in time, to the tumultuous decades that preceded the 9th of November 1989, when people were able to cross the Wall.
+I’m thinking about the connection between my grandfather’s story and the convoluted menacing world order that came out of it.

+When I finally cross the steel gate of Sachsenhausen, I realise how this whole story is about being a prisoner.
+Whether in a concentration camp, behind a wall, caught within propaganda or fearing a nuclear holocaust.

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 Read the [**full story**]({{ site.url }}/blog/after-1989-full-story/) →